 "I'm the pickiest guy you'll ever meet - that's what's made me a successful home builder," Hayes says, laughing.
 "For me to hire another company to produce my home and not have any problems was remarkable.
 Riverbend is first rate.
 I pinch myself every time I ride up the driveway.
 This house is a dream come true."

-To view a complete photo gallery of this custom timber frame home visit, Stone Bluff.
+To view a complete photo gallery of this custom timber frame home visit, Dale Hollow Lake, Kentucky Residence.